Graduation and Retention Rates: Find Out if Anyone Sticks Around

 With 77.0% of students making it past their freshman year, Alaska Pacific University has freshman retention rates similar to the national average of 70.9%.

-Given that this percentage is not higher, the mission of Alaska Pacific University may reflect other priorites such as providing education for "returning" or "part-time" students and the following data should be discounted accordingly.
+Given that the percentage of first-time full-time undergraduates is so low, the mission of Alaska Pacific University may reflect other priorities such as providing education for "returning" or "part-time" students.
+The following data should be discounted accordingly.

-Alaska Pacific University performs above average at graduating its students on all fronts, posting an on-time (two or four years depending on the degree) and overall graduation rate of 53.3% and 60.0% respectively.
+Alaska Pacific University performs above average at graduating its first-time / full-time students on all fronts, posting an on-time (two or four years depending on the degree) and overall graduation rate of 53.3% and 60.0% respectively.

 40.0% of students at Alaska Pacific University failed to graduate within 150% of the expected time.
 The majority did so because they transferred to another school.